 Establish a Presence for Reviews

 No one will be able to review your services or products if they can't find you online.
-In addition, claiming or listing your business on review sites and directories will help you in your local SEO efforts.
-Up to 13% of your local ranking is dependent on online reviews.
+Check now to see what happens when you type in your business name into Google.
+Claiming or listing your business on review sites and directories will help you get more reviews AND it will also improve your local SEO efforts (BONUS!).
+Remember, up to 13% of your local ranking is dependent on online reviews.

 You probably already know about Yelp, Google My Business, and Facebook.
-There are other, more industry-specific sites where you should have a listing.
+What you may not know, is there are other, more industry-specific sites where you can set up your business listing.
 Not everyone uses Angie's List or Houzz, but those who do, use them often.

 Calls to action (CTAs) are surprisingly effective.
 This is why we're inundated with so many “Call Now!” radio and TV advertisements and “Click here!” buttons on websites.

 The same is true for online reviews.
-You can incorporate CTAs on your website, in follow-up emails, even on the receipts you provide.
-These direct asks work even better if you provide a reason: “If you were happy with your service today, won't you tell others about us on Yelp?”
+You can incorporate CTAs on your website, in follow-up emails, even on the receipts or invoices you send once a project is complete.
+These direct asks work even better if you provide a reason: “If you were happy with your service today…” or “Share about your experience so others know what it's like to work with us…”.

-On the flip side, you can also prevent negative rants by using CTAs like “Not happy with the work we've done?
+On the flip side, you can also prevent negative rants by using having a way for people to share about things that may not have gone as planned if you include in the text, “Not happy with the work we've done?
 Please tell us so we can make it right.”
 This shows that you're open to feedback and willing to go the extra mile to satisfy customers.

 Use Feedback to Improve

-When you get this feedback, use it!
+When you get feedback, “good” or “bad” use it!
 Complaints about a particular product line or employee should be addressed swiftly, particularly if the same issue crops up again and again.

 Surveys are another good way to solicit the feedback that you can use to improve your business, thereby leading to better online reviews.